SpecialtiesPage address: http://sbs.mnsu.edu/psych/specialties1.html

 SPECIALIZATIONS IN PSYCHOLOGY

 Most people who continue to graduate school after earning their psychology degree decide to specialize in a particular area.
 Below, we have listed some of the areas in which our own faculty have expertise, as well as some other areas of psychology you can explore.

 Biological psychology is the study of physiological bases of behavior in animals and humans.
 Biopsychologists typically work in research settings, and may use technologies such as CT scans, CAT scans, or EEG to measure brain activity.
 Biopsychologists are often interested in neurochemistry, brain structures and their relationship to cognitions and behaviors, and hormonal influences.
-If you are interested in learning more about biological psychology, you can contact Dr. Albertson or Dr. Langley for more information.
+If you are interested in learning more about biological psychology, you can contact Dr. Arsznov, Dr. Langley, or Dr. Steiner for more information.